TamTranZrgz/Shopee-react/workflow.md

 npm install -D tailwindcss postcss autoprefixer
 ```

+### import path

+- there are 3 environments we will work with: VS code (will direct us to that file when we click on it), ESLint, and Terminal

 ## 2. React Router

 - use `useRoutes` as a customized hook, return value of `useRoutes` is a React element, and is also used to render the route tree